filmgarage/ha-addon-shelly-scanner/README.md

 # Shelly Device Scanner Add-on for Home Assistant

-This add-on scans your local network for Shelly devices and displays detailed information about each discovered device.
+WARNING: This version is not functioning yet.
+IN DEVELOPMENT This add-on scans your local network for Shelly devices and displays detailed information about each discovered device.

 ## Installation